 When examining the shoulder, start by assessing neurovascular structures.
 Neurovascular injuries frequently accompany traumatic shoulder injuries.
 The structures in closest proximity to the shoulder include the brachial plexus, axillary nerve, and axillary artery (Fig. 16–5).

-The course of the important neurovascular structures surrounding the ...
+The course of the important neurovascular structures ...